 Bring on the hay – a generous gift

 Once stabilized, the good news is that hay is something the horses can eat alot of without significant risk.
 With sincere thanks to an incredibly generous donation of 10 beautiful, first cut round bales of hay from Gallagher’s Stud we were able to give each pair a full round bale to work on.
-In order to give the horses as much room, and as little competition for food, as possible we had kept them in the same pairs as they had arrived: Candy & Iceman in one paddock, with Joey & Surprise in the other.
+In order to give the horses as much room, and as little competition for food, as possible we had kept them in the same pairs as they had arrived: Candy & Iceman in one paddock, with Joey & Emmy in the other.
 Our amazing team rolled one round bale into each paddock, and the horses settled in to munch to their hearts content.

 Nitty Gritty Nutrition

 Meanwhile, the really important part of their recovery will come from a gradual, thoughtful reintroduction of the nutrients that these horses have been deprived of for a long time.
 Candy and Iceman started with a ration balancer from Poulin grain twice a day.
 Then, we added a half pound of Poulin senior grain every 4-5 days.
 Once they had been with us about a month, we increased this up to 1 scoop of senior and the ration balancer topper.
 (Please note: we feed by weight, not volume, but for feeding instructions to our wonderful volunteers, we mark the quantity on the scoop.)
-Joey & Surprise were on the same schedule, but they started 2 weeks later.
+Joey & Emmy were on the same schedule, but they started 2 weeks later.
 It seems like very little food for such skinny horses, but it’s just what they need for now.
 Here are a few photos of what breakfast looks like, and the feed we’re giving them.

 More than calories… they know we care